 • Wear clothing that covers as much of your body as possible, including your arms and legs.
 You should also wrap up warm during cold spells as the windows will most likely be open during the lesson to improve ventilation.

 • Do not touch any unnecessary surface as you leave the house

 • Expect your instructor to ask you questions about your health and anyone else’s in your environment.
 At the beginning of each and every lesson and before you’re allowed to get into the car, a chat about your lesson goals will be had and agreed between you and your instructor.
 This is also an opportunity for Sandi to check that you are not displaying any symptoms.
 Some info about what you want to achieve on the day can be asked by text or email on previous communications.
 If your instructor is not 100% happy with your perceived state of health, your lesson will be cancelled on the spot.
 Please don’t take this personally – we are just trying to keep everyone safe.

 NOTE: Your instructor has had the vaccine and will duly take the rapid tests twice or more a week.

 on the day of your driving lesson

 your instructor will call or text you, asking if you or anyone in your household has any symptoms of COVID-19 within the last seven days – or have been in contact with someone who has within the last 14 days.

 If you have, your lesson will be cancelled.
 Remember, even if you feel fine, you could be one of the many people who don’t show any symptoms, and by continuing with a lesson, you could endanger your instructor’s life.

-On that, you are now required to take a rapid coronavirus test around 1 hour before your lesson and inform your instructor 30 minutes later of the result whether negative or positive to give time and avoid unnecessary travel.
+On that, you are required to take a rapid coronavirus test at least 24 hours before and no later than 1 hour prior to the agreed booked lesson and inform your instructor of the result whether negative or positive to give time and avoid unnecessary travel.

 what to do before your driving lesson